UiL-OTS-labs/ZEP-hybride-visual-fixation/README.md

 # Hybrid Visual Fixation Experiment

 The hybrid visual fixation or habituation (`hvf`) can be used to access perception in younger children.
 It involves measuring looking times via scoring a video feed of the child.
-This experiment has been programmed as requested by [Maartje de Klerk][maartje] by [Chris van Run][chris] and later on by Jacco van Elst.
+This experiment has been programmed as requested by [Maartje de Klerk][maartje] by [Chris van Run][chris] and -- later on -- by [Jacco van Elst](https://www.uu.nl/staff/JCvanElst).

 # Parts
 There are two main parts.